orjahren/nostalgeez/README.md

 - [ ] Unit testing?
 - [ ] Read arguments from CLI insted of input loop?
 - [ ] Should add an auth check early in the pipeline.

+## Further work

+The provided code will fetch all your playlists and their songs.
+You can use this as a base for all sorts of analysis outside of what i have done.

+Feel free to fork the project.